Atarra: Demographics

 are girls with a sex ratio of 889.
 The average literacy rate stands at 78.59% with 32,215 literates of which, males were 18,996 while females were 13,219 and 15,204 Illiterates.

 Schedule Caste are with a population of 10,445 whereas Schedule Tribe had a population of 80.

 Work Profile

 As per the report published by Census India in 2011, 14,367 people were engaged in work activities out of the total population of Atarra which includes 15,110 males and 5,461 females.

 According to census survey report 2011, 11,939 workers describe their work as main work, 1,447 as Cultivators, 1,092 persons work as Agricultural labourers.
 630 are working in Household industry and 8,770 are involved in other works.
 Of them 2,428 are Marginal workers.

 Transportation

 State run Uttar Pradesh State Road Transport Corporation bus services from Atarra to various parts of the state.
 Atarra falls under Chitrakoot division.
 Atarra railway station serves the city.
 It has 2 Platforms and is located in North-Eastern part of the city.
-It has an airport with 1 terminal building.